chrisekelley/Andromeda/README.md

 ## Andromeda

-Andromeda demonstrates how to manage the user registration and management process using Couchbase Sync Gateway and Couchbase Server.
-Andromeda is built on Syncpoint, an older sync framework; I am still in the process of bootstrapping this new one.
-Ignore any mentions of Syncpoint.
+Andromeda is an Android app that runs a chat example application that demonstrates user signup, login, and data synchronization using using Couchbase Sync Gateway and Couchbase Server on the backend.

 Quick setup:

 1. launch Couchbase
 2. Install Sync Gateway and configure.
-In Terminal, enter sync_gateway
+Launch it in Terminal by entering: sync_gateway
 3. In another terminal tab, cd to your project source code dir.
+4. Enter:
-4. Enter SYNC_HOSTNAME=192.168.0.60 node assets/server/serve.js
+	SYNC_HOSTNAME=192.168.0.60 node assets/server/serve.js

-Unedited notes follow:
+## Elements of Andromeda

-It is a demo of [TouchDB-Android](https://github.com/couchbaselabs/TouchDB-Android) and [Syncpoint-Android](https://github.com/couchbaselabs/Syncpoint-Android) using <a href="http://incubator.apache.org/projects/callback.html">Apache Cordova (formerly PhoneGap)</a>, [Couchapp](http://couchapp.org), [TodoMVC](https://github.com/addyosmani/todomvc), and [ActionBarSherlock](http://actionbarsherlock.com/).
-It is an extension of [Android-TouchDB-Cordova](https://github.com/chrisekelley/Android-TouchDB-Cordova#android-couchbase-callback), which is a demonstration of the [TodoMVC backbone-require](https://github.com/addyosmani/todomvc/tree/master/dependency-examples/backbone_require) app, which has been modified to work as a [Backbone boilerplate](https://github.com/tbranyen/backbone-boilerplate) project.
+Andromeda is a demo of [TouchDB-Android](https://github.com/couchbaselabs/TouchDB-Android) and [Sync Gateway](https://github.com/couchbaselabs/sync_gateway) using <a href="http://incubator.apache.org/projects/callback.html">Apache Cordova (formerly PhoneGap)</a>, [Couchapp](http://couchapp.org), the chat example from [CouchbaseGap](https://github.com/couchbaselabs/CouchbaseGap.git), and [ActionBarSherlock](http://actionbarsherlock.com/).
+It is an extension of [Android-TouchDB-Cordova](https://github.com/chrisekelley/Android-TouchDB-Cordova#android-couchbase-callback), which hosts a demonstration of the [TodoMVC backbone-require](https://github.com/addyosmani/todomvc/tree/master/dependency-examples/backbone_require) app, which has been modified to work as a [Backbone boilerplate](https://github.com/tbranyen/backbone-boilerplate) project.
 It is based upon [Android-Couchbase-Callback] (https://github.com/couchbaselabs/Android-Couchbase-Callback).

 The [TodoMVC](https://github.com/addyosmani/todomvc) project serves as a demonstration of popular javascript MV* frameworks.
 I am using TodoMVC as a generic project called [couchabb](https://github.com/chrisekelley/couchabb) to help assess TouchDB-Android performance.
 Couchabb also uses [backbone boilerplate](https://github.com/tbranyen/backbone-boilerplate).

-The Account Registration screen, which is used for registering the device on the Syncpoint server, uses the [AccountList-Phonegap-Android-Plugin](https://github.com/seltzlab/AccountList-Phonegap-Android-Plugin).

-The [todos4all](https://github.com/chrisekelley/todos4all) couchapp provides a listing of records from each approved database.
-Here's the [todos4all Couchapp in action](http://andromeda.iriscouch.com/todos4all/_design/todos4all/index.html).
-Thanks alot, Iris Couch!
+The current version does not have couchabb installed, but will soon.

 ## What does it do?

-It demonstrates how to manage the user registration and management process using Syncpoint-Android.
-After the user registers an email address, the app goes through the process of requesting a user on the remote Syncpoint server.
-Once the admin approves the user on the Syncpoint server, the app creates the user's database on the local device that will replicate with the remote server.

-This app installs two Couchapps on the mobile device, a Todos task list example and the Mobilefuton Couch admin app.
-The Todos app is displayed after the user submits the initial registration form.
+It runs a chat example application that demonstrates how user signup, login, and data synchronization using Couchbase Sync Gateway.

 If you know how to make a Couchapp, or are willing to learn, you could use Andromeda as an Android wrapper for your html code.